A Big Problem With AI: Even Its Creators Can't Explain How It Works

 I just don't have any faith in a system that is not fully understood.

 But intelligence and consciousness are not fully understood, and may not even be understandable.
 And I say that not to invoke some kind of mysticism, but because our decision making processes are lots of overlapping heuristics that are selected by yet other fuzzy heuristics.
-We have this expectation from sci-fi that a general purpose AI is going to be just like us except way faster and always right, but an awful lot of our intelligent behavior relies on making the best guess at the time with incomplete info
+We have this expectation from sci-fi that a general purpose AI is going to be just like us except way faster and always right, but an awful lot of our intelligent behavior relies on making the best guess at the time with incomplete information.
+Rustling in bushes -> maybe a tiger -> run -> oh it was just a rabbit.
+Heuristics work until they don't.

+It may be that an AI must be fallible, because to err is (to think like a) human.
+But forgiveness only extends to humans.
+When the human account representative at your bank mishears you you politely repeat yourself.
+When the automated system mishears you you curse all machines and demand to speak to a "real person."
+The real person may not be much better but it doesn't make you as angry when they mishear you.
+With automobile pilots we tolerate faulty humans whose decision-making processes we absolutely don't understand such that car crashes don't even make the news, but every car AI pilot fender bender will "raise deep questions about the suitability of robots to drive cars."

 Re: (Score:2)